codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ### With ActionBarSherlock

-Using [ActionBarSherlock](http://actionbarsherlock.com/), the code looks almost exactly the same but **automatically gingerbread and below**.
+Using [ActionBarSherlock](http://actionbarsherlock.com/), the code looks almost exactly the same but **automatically supports gingerbread and below**.
 First you must download [ActionBarSherlock.zip](https://api.github.com/repos/JakeWharton/ActionBarSherlock/zipball/4.4.0).
 Import the code into Eclipse and mark the project as a library.
 Next, add the library to your application.
 Watch the [video](http://www.youtube.com/watch?v=4GJ6yY1lNNY) on the [FAQ](http://actionbarsherlock.com/faq.html) page for a detailed guide.

 With ActionBarSherlock installed and added to your app, add [the gist code](https://gist.github.com/nesquena/0f0a1f50a2a64721309e) as the `SherlockTabListener` within your application.